brazhenko/ft_traceroute/README.md

 I tried to reproduce some of them.

-Let's imagine we have an _intermediate_ (in fact, it will be a destination) router.

-Each time it has a special configuration of firewall.
+Let's imagine we have an _intermediate_ (in fact, it will be a destination) router and each time it has a special configuration of firewall.
 We want to find the behaviour of the original traceroute.

 `NB` 33434 if the start port which traceroute uses.
 It is increased